Updated: Jun 8

 When the time-skin broke, a cozy portal opened:

-my sister, Marsha, hugged Geoff, her tan baby
+my sister, Marsha, hugged Jeff, her tan baby

 into the gray-green fabric on her hip.